How to Write Apology Letters: Format, Style, Delivery

-When it comes to apology letters, it's important to consider format, length, & method of delivery.
+How to write apology letters always starts with thinking about format, length, & method of delivery.
 These three elements are related in important ways and play a major role in how effective a written apology can be.
+In terms of the content of the apology we cover that extensively elsewhere on the site.

 The table below provides a useful set of guidelines for crafting an effective apology letter and the best format to use for your situation.